Tree-Ro/amq-scripts/animeSummary/README.md

 # Anime Summary Userscript

 **Purpose:**
-Displays the previous round’s anime summary and cover from AniList during the next guessing phase on [Anime Music Quiz](https://animemusicquiz.com/).
+Displays the round’s anime summary and cover from AniList.

 **Behavior:**
 - Stores anime ID on the reveal of each rounds answer.